yiisoft/config/README.md

 ### yii-config-copy

-The plugin adds extra `yii-config-copy` command to composer.
+The plugin adds extra `yii-config-copy` command to Composer.
 It copies the package config files from the vendor to the config directory of the root package:

 ```shell